stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Flips the current graph vertically.
 Any axes will be rendered accordingly.

-#### X axis group
+#### X-axis group

-Groups the parameters that determine the way the X axis is displayed.
+Groups the parameters that determine the way the X-axis is displayed.

 `Mode`

-Determines which X axis to display.
+Determines which X-axis to display.

-- None: Hides the X axis (reserve no screen area for it).
+- None: Hides the X-axis (reserve no screen area for it).
 - Bands: Center frequency of a band, every 10 bands.
 - Decades: Fixed frequency range
 - Octaves: Frequency of the C note of each octave